Lindsay Anderson: Personal life

-Gavin Lambert's memoir Mainly About Lindsay Anderson wrote that Anderson was homosexual and repressed his orientation, which was seen as a betrayal by his other friends.
-This caused him intense grief by his later years, with writer David Storey stating, "Lindsay had a great battle with his homosexuality throughout his life.
+Anderson wrote in his diary in 1942, "It seems I am homosexual.
+It really is rather awful and I suppose I shall never get rid of it."
+Gavin Lambert, in his memoir Mainly About Lindsay Anderson, wrote about Anderson's homosexuality and repression of his orientation, drawing on his private diaries: this was seen as a betrayal by some of his other friends.
+This repression caused him intense grief by his later years, with writer David Storey stating, "Lindsay had a great battle with his homosexuality throughout his life.
 He just couldn't come to terms with it.
 This conflict was central to his life, and out of it came a terrible cynicism and an attitude that was more and more sour and embittered."

+Anderson's friend and collaborator Alan Bennett wrote in a review of Lambert's book:

+The great loves of his life map out his career: Richard Harris (This Sporting Life), Albert Finney (Billy Liar), Malcolm McDowell (If...) and Frank Grimes.
+None of them seems to have come across (if that, indeed, was what he wanted).
+They were all incorrigibly male...
+He never seems to have become inured to passion or grown a thicker skin, his last love for Grimes as strong and compulsive (and futile) as his first for Serge Reggiani... all the men Lindsay fell for were straight.
+(Note: Reggiani befriended Anderson during the filming of Secret People (1952), which Anderson was documenting for his book Making a Film, and hired him to help with a production of Hamlet he was mounting in Paris.
+Anderson cast Grimes in The Old Crowd and Britannia Hospital, as well as in multiple stage productions.)

-In November 2006, Malcolm McDowell told The Independent that he believed Anderson was gay, stating:
+In November 2006, Malcolm McDowell talked to The Independent about Anderson's sexuality:

-I know that he was in love with Richard Harris the star of Anderson's first feature, This Sporting Life.
-I am sure that it was the same with me and Albert Finney and the rest.
+I know that he was in love with Richard Harris.
+I am sure that it was the same with me and Albert and the rest.
 It wasn't a physical thing.
 But I suppose he always fell in love with his leading men.
 He would always pick someone who was unattainable because he was heterosexual.
+(Note: Anderson wrote about his feelings towards Richard Harris at the time This Sporting Life was in production during 1962 in his diaries.)

-Death and legacy
+Death

-Anderson died from a heart attack on 30 August 1994 at the age of 71.
+Anderson died from a heart attack in Angoulême, France, on 30 August 1994, at the age of 71.

+Legacy

-Following the publication of Anderson's diaries and collected writings in 2004, there has been a revival of interest in Anderson scholarship, including several edited collections and monographs addressing his work from a variety of critical perspectives.
-The centenary of Anderson's birth in 2023 was marked by special events at the University of Stirling, where the Anderson papers are currently held.
+Following the publication of his diaries and collected writings in 2004, there has been a revival of interest in Anderson scholarship, including several edited collections and monographs addressing his work from a variety of critical perspectives.
+Malcolm McDowell produced a 2007 documentary about his experiences with Anderson, Never Apologize.